jdgiles26/gbox/packages/sdk/typescript/README.md

 [![npm version](https://badge.fury.io/js/%40gru.ai%2Fgbox.svg)](https://badge.fury.io/js/%40gru.ai%2Fgbox)

-Node.js SDK for Gru gbox.
-Gbox provides a self-hostable sandbox environment designed for AI agents, offering capabilities like terminal access, file management, and browser interaction.
+Node.js SDK for Gru gbox. gbox is an open source project that provides a self-hostable sandbox for Agents to execute commands, read/write files, browse the web, operate iOS/Android.
+The sandbox can be used as a computer/phone/pad for agent.
+See "Features" section for details.

 This SDK allows Node.js applications to programmatically manage GBox resources, primarily the execution environments (Boxes) and the shared file volume, enabling seamless integration with agent workflows.

 ## Installation